![]() | |

 To conclude – like the posters say – when you are going home, think SSHH!
 And don’t say you weren’t warned of the consequences if you do get caught making too much noise late at night.

 The SGRA are holding their late summer barbecue in the grounds of Hugh Herland.
 This enables the residents there and other senior citizens living in our area, as well as all residents and children, to become more involved in community activities.
 Tickets are only £1 per person, and this covers your barbecue lunch (meat or vegetarian burgers, sausages, salads and soft drinks) and you may bring your own alcoholic drinks if you wish.
+This is a real family event and we hope that you will come along with your children and have a fun afternoon.

 Local resident, Rupert Cheek, is involved in a youth music project in Kingston.
 He was wondering if any visitors to the site would like to help?
 Please see www.concert4kingston.org.uk for more details.